 This course deals with the structure and function of the human organs and organ systems, the function of the endocrines, and the interrelationship of the organs.
 Prerequisite: Biological Science 101-102 or consent of department.
 Three hours lecture per week with reports and demonstrations.
-Offered first semester and summer.
+Offered on demand.
 3 semester hours credit.